A detailed recollection of West Ham 3 Spurs 4 when Stalteri was the hero

-After the coup of signing Argentina stars Carlos Tevez and Javier Mascherano on deadline day, the Irons failed to win any of their next six games, leaving them languishing in the relegation zone.
+After the coup of signing Argentina stars Carlos Tevez and Javier Mascherano on deadline day, the Irons failed to win any of their next six games.
 The backdrop to these struggles was a takeover by an Icelandic consortium headed by Eggert Magnusson.

-The new regime waited a couple of weeks before sacking Alan Pardew and replacing him with former West Ham player Alan Curbishley.
-The new manager bounce produced a 1-0 win over Manchester United in Curbishley’s first game, but that was it.
-The Hammers were bottom and without a win in 10 when Martin Jol’s inconsistent Tottenham side made the short trip to the Upton Park.
+The new regime waited a couple of weeks before sacking Alan Pardew and replacing him with former West Ham player Alan Curbishley, but after a 1-0 win over Manchester United in his first game in charge, the new manager bounce ended.

-Bubbling up in the background was the Premier League’s investigation into Tevez and Mascherano’s transfers, but Tevez started the game.
-Curbishley made five changes fro the previous week’s 4-0 embarrassment at Charlton.
-Christian Dailly, Callum Davenport, Yossi Benayoun, Hayden Mullins and Carlton Cole were out; Lucas Neill, Matthew Upson, Lee Bowyer, Mark Noble and Marlon Harewood came in against a Spurs side deprived of Robbie Keane due to suspension.
+Tevez started as the Premier League’s investigation into his and Mascherano’s transfers bubbled in the background, while Lucas Neill, Matthew Upson, Lee Bowyer, Mark Noble and Marlon Harewood also came in against a Spurs side deprived of Robbie Keane due to suspension.

 Rob Green had already been called upon to keep his side in the game with two superb saves within a minute from Dimitar Berbatov.
 Tevez was being his usual busy self at the other end and it was the Argentina star who laid on the opener.

 Paul Konchesky carried the ball forward on the left before clipping a pass into Tevez up around his neck.
 The striker had the wherewithal to drop a few paces to be able to receive on his chest, rather than his Adam’s apple, while also spotting the presence of Noble.